sitewhere/sitewhere-documentation/README.md

-# sitewhere-documentation
+# SiteWhere Community Edition Documentation
-Documentation generation for SiteWhere Projects
+This repository contains artifacts used to generate documentation for SiteWhere Community Edition.